MimiOnuoha/Creative-Approaches/projects/project1_guidelines.md

 ## Overview

+**Topic: Data**
 **Due date: October 3**

-We've spent the last couple of weeks thinking about data collection and what it means to make creative interventions and pieces.
+We've spent the last couple of weeks thinking about data collection and what it means to make artworks and creative interventions.
 For your first project assignment, you are tasked with creating a project that engages with both of these.

 For your week 2 homework assignment, you wrote a review of a new media art piece.
 For this assignment, you need to create your own piece that emulates the style of whatever project or piece you wrote about.
 You should change the *subject* of your own piece, but do it in the same *style* as the original work.